Emily Fields: Season 3

-Emily becomes depressed after watching old videos of Maya on Maya's website, but is cheered up by Paige.
+Emily becomes depressed after watching old videos of Maya on Maya's website but is cheered up by Paige.
 In "What Lies Beneath", Emily and Hanna discover that Maya had been hiding in Noel Kahn's (Brant Daugherty) family's cabin, and had never actually left Rosewood.
 Upset by this, Emily and Nate comfort one another, only to end up kissing.
 She confesses to Paige about kissing Nate, who explains that Emily is simply confused over her connection to Maya through Nate.
 Emily then rebuffs Nate's further romantic advances, stating that she just wants to be friends.

 When the Liars suspect Paige of being "A" in the mid-season finale, "The Lady Killer", Emily steps in to defend her, putting up a wall between herself and the other girls.
 Stressed over the Liars' constant insistence of Paige's guilt and Garrett's upcoming trial, Emily joins Nate for the weekend at a secluded cabin in the woods.
 However, after being warned to "get out" by "A", Emily discovers that Nate was in fact at True North with Maya; Nate admits that his real name is Lyndon James.
 Angry at Emily for "taking" Maya from him, Lyndon reveals he has kidnapped Paige and plans to murder her in front of Emily.
-Emily escapes, but is caught by Lyndon in a nearby lighthouse while attempting to call 911.
+Emily escapes but is caught by Lyndon in a nearby lighthouse while attempting to call 911.
 During the ensuing struggle, Emily stabs Nate, fatally wounding him.
 She then reconciles with the other Liars when they realize Paige is innocent.

 Season 4

 Emily starts to struggle to know if Alison is alive or not.
-She takes some pills from her mother's medicine cabinet and gets drowsy and groggy, and causes an injury during a swim meet which put her out of action.
+She takes some pills from her mother's medicine cabinet gets drowsy and groggy, and causes an injury during a swim meet which puts her out of action.
 The situation gets worse when someone calls Social Services to her parents in an attempt to get her away from them, which does not happen.
-In addition, Emily's mother is suspended from work because Emily stole a key from Pam's desk in order to invade Officer Wilden's office to find evidence about Alison, and the P.D. ends up blaming Pam for that.
-Shortly after, "A", driving a car, goes through her house, leaving her and her mother no other option but to rent a motel.
-Later, Jessica DiLaurentis (Andrea Parker) offers Emily Alison's old room to stay temporarily.
-Emily stays in the DiLaurentis house for a while until she moved to Spencer's, due to the house's creepiness.
-Throughout the season, Emily, Hanna and Spencer start to investigate Ezra in order to discover if he is or not "A." In the season finale, Alison appears, and they finally get some answers about the night Ali disappeared.
+In addition, Emily's mother is suspended from work because Emily stole a key from Pam's desk to invade Officer Wilden's office to find evidence about Alison, and the P.D. ends up blaming Pam for that.
+Shortly after, "A", drives a car through Emily's house, leaving her and her mother no other option but to rent a motel.
+Later, Jessica DiLaurentis (Andrea Parker) offers Emily Alison's old room to stay in temporarily.
+Emily stays in the DiLaurentis house for a while until she moves to Spencer's, due to the house's creepiness.
+Throughout the season, Emily, Hanna, and Spencer start to investigate Ezra to discover if he is or is not "A." In the season finale, Alison appears, and they finally get some answers about the night Ali disappeared.